 We ask you to set up CNAME records and other aliases in your DNS to refer to these records.

 For each sender domain we host the public DKIM keys in our DNS.
 We also have a copy of the private key on our servers so that we can add a DKIM signature to each mail that flows through the SMTPeter servers.

 To decide which keys to use, we extract the "from" address from all emails that we process.
 That's why it is important that you always use the same domain names in the from addresses of your emails.
 Only the emails for which you've set up a sender domain can be signed.

 The tracking and bounce domains

 If you set up a sender domain you are asked to configure your tracking and bounce domains.
 These are the hostnames that we use to track clicks, opens and errors.
-The suggested defaults, "clicks.yourdomain.com" and "bounce.yourdomain.com" are for most users sufficient.
+The suggested defaults, "clicks.example.com" and "bounce.example.com" are sufficient for most users.

-But be aware that if you configure SMTPeter to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
+Please be aware, however, that if you configure SMTPeter to track clicks all hyperlinks in your emails are going to be rewritten to use the click domain.
 The default "clicks.yourdomain.com" might look like a tracking domain to your users (which is not that strange, given the fact that it actually is a tracking domain).
-If you rather have urls that look more neutral (for example "specialoffers.yourdomain.com", or "www2.yourdomain.com") you can change the click domain in the sender domain configuration.
+If you rather have URLs that look more neutral (for example "specialoffers.example.com", or "www.example.com") you can change the click domain in the sender domain configuration.

 The same applies to the bounce domain, although the bounce domain is less visible for the receivers of your email.
-It is only used for the envelope domain, and the envelope domain is normally not shown to users, unless they are going to inspect the original email source.
+It is only used for the envelope domain, which is normally not shown to users, unless they inspect the original email source.